 Unfortunately, the traditional page engagement metrics, such as Bounce Rate and Average Time on Page, do not provide in-depth feedback on how engaging content is and how many visitors read the content in its entirety before leaving the page.

 First, you need to create a free WordPress plugin to allow for easy implementation.
 This approach is directed at three aspects of engagement.

-Some online users start reading your content immediately.
+Some online users start reading content immediately.
 These people fall into the “Readers” category.

-Again, there is some uncertainty in this method because some visitors may just scroll down to look for something at the bottom of the page, jump to the conclusion of the content, or see how long the piece is.
+Again, this method has some uncertainty because visitors may scroll down to look for something at the bottom of the page and jump to the content’s conclusion.

 Amount of Time Finishers Spend Reading the Content

-As mentioned, it is likely that some Finishers will scroll to the bottom of the page without having read the content.
+As mentioned, some Finishers will likely scroll to the bottom of the page without reading the content.
 Others will take the time to read the entire article.

-To this end, the Ave.
-Time to Finish Reading can be used to measure webpage content engagement.
-Higher average values indicate that more Finishers are actually engaging with your content, whereas lower average values mean that a significant proportion of your Finishers hastily scrolled through.
+Higher average values indicate that more Finishers are actually engaging with content, whereas lower average values mean that a significant proportion of Finishers hastily scrolled through.

 Analyzing Search Traffic Trends over Time